 - Older adults tend to be less active and more sedentary.
-Some may sit for long periods of time without getting up, or may be confined to a wheelchair or bedridden.
-Constant pressure on the tissues of the body can result in pressure sores or bed sores, which typically are already slow to heal.
+Some may sit for long periods of time without getting up or may be confined to a wheelchair or bedridden.
+Constant pressure on the tissues of the body can result in pressure sores or bedsores, which are typically already slow to heal.
 The constant overwork of the body to try to heal these wounds may make overall wound healing even less efficient and effective.

 Treatment Options for Stubborn Wounds

 The good news is there are both innovative treatment options for stubborn, persistent wounds and steps that you can take to boost your wound healing ability.
 On the treatment end of things, if you have a known issue with wound healing and are injured, talk to your doctor about some of your options.
 Instead of simply putting a bandage on a wound, or stitching it closed, one or more of the following might help speed healing:

 - Vacuum-assisted wound closure.
 The use of vacuum suction as part of the wound closure process can improve healing by removing fluid buildup and stimulating the multiplication and proliferation of healthy cells, along with blood vessel branching and growth.

 - Stem cell treatments, though uncommon, are available in some settings.
 They involve the introduction of stem cells into the wound site to boost cellular regeneration.